vishnubk/slurm_tutorial/README.md

 Job Arrays: Learn about job arrays to effectively handle multiple similar jobs.

+Launching GPU scripts: We will compile and launch a simple CUDA script.

 SLURM Job Prioritization: Learn about prioritizing your jobs for faster allocation and improved performance.

 By the end of this tutorial, you'll have gained valuable insights into the world of SLURM and be well-equipped to leverage its capabilities for efficient cluster computing.
 Let's get started and unleash the power of SLURM! 🔥🚀